Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 gremlind) and is responsible for maintaining communication with our backend servers.

-- In Scenarios, a Status Check is a step that evaluates the health of your environment.
-If the Status Check fails, the Scenario will automatically halt and will record results from the run.
+- In Scenarios, a Health Check is a step that evaluates the health of your environment.
+If the Health Check fails, the Scenario will automatically halt and will record results from the run.

-- In the event of a LostCommunication error, the Gremlin agent will trigger its dead-man switch and cease all attacks.
+- In the event of a LostCommunication error, the Gremlin agent will trigger its dead-man switch and cease all experiments.

 The means by which users can control and automate everything Gremlin does.
 Everything within Gremlin can be done via the API.